-This document and Management's Discussion and Analysis of Financial Condition and Results of Operations and other sections within Form 10-K and Form 10-Q contain forward-looking statements regarding the Company within the meaning of the Private Securities Litigation Reform Act of 1995.
-Any statement that does not describe historical or current facts is a forward-looking statement, including statements based on current expectations, estimates and projections about the Company's business, management's beliefs and assumptions.
+This document and Management's Discussion and Analysis of Financial Condition and Results of Operations and other sections within Form 10-K and Form 10-Q contain forward-looking statements regarding the Company within the meaning of the Private Securities Litigation Reform Act of 1995 and the rules and regulations of the SEC.
+Any statement that does not describe historical or current facts is a forward-looking statement, including statements based on current expectations, estimates and projections about the Company's business, and management's beliefs and assumptions.